PulseBeamDev/docs/concepts/security-and-architecture.md

 1. Customers hit your server/serverless endpoint hosting tokens
 1. Your endpoint uses PulseBeam Credentials with our `@pulsebeam/server` SDK to generate tokens for your customers
 1. Encrypt all traffic on your endpoint (e.g. HTTPS) so tokens are safe in transit.
-1. We recommend you authenticate Customers before issuing them tokens.
+1. We recommend you authenticate customers before issuing them tokens.
 You may want to authorize them as well.
 1. Note: Tokens are intended to be transient, directly returned to the client.
-You do not need to store them.

 ### User Session Establishment